wygulmage/choice/README.md

 type (!!) = ChoiceT Strict
 ```

-Finally, make sure that you aren't exporting any constructors or destructors except those provided by the class.
-(To avoid violation of strictness properties.
-Yes, you can still use `coerce` to do that. `coerce` is not safe.)
+Finally, make sure that you aren't exporting any constructors or destructors except those provided by the class (to avoid violation of strictness properties.
+Yes, you can still use `coerce` to do that.`coerce` is not safe).